MKLab-ITI/pygrank/tutorials/measures.md

 as per the formulation of [krasanakis2019linkauc] and calculates E[outgoing edges] / E[internal edges] of the fuzzy rank subgraph.
 If ranks assume binary values, E[.] becomes set size and this calculates the induced subgraph Conductance.
-Initializes the Conductance metric.
+Initializes the Conductance measure.

 Args:
  * *graph:* Optional.
-The graph on which to calculate the metric.
+The graph on which to calculate the measure.
 If None (default) it is automatically extracted from graph signals passed for evaluation.
  * *max_rank:* Optional.
 The maximum value ranks can assume.
 To maintain a probabilistic formulation of conductance, this can be greater but not less than the maximum rank during evaluation.
 Default is 1.

 Example: